Kitch41/Webapps-From-Scratch-23-24/README.md

 ### Day 3

 Day 3 was a productive one.
-I managed to get the
+I managed to get the animal creating work.
+I also tried to get everything dynamic so that when i add a number into the array it automatically adds a button with that animal and the ability to create that animal.
+It was a lot harder than i thought since i had to get the data from the api call into the global scope.
+I managed to do this with the help of Marten. i put the animal code into the data-id of the buttons i created in the fetch function.

+I also added some small details to the design and at the end of the day we had out first weekly nerd.

 #### Checklist
-- add api
+- Add api.
-- get animals to be created
+- Get animals to be created.
+- Make everything dynamic.

 ### Sources